aatack/Qualia/SCRATCH.md

   - Just define an entity as some function which, given a set of local arguments and global context, returns some value along with a list/set of dependencies
 - What should the interface look like?
   - `(q/map [a (q/state 0) b (q/state 0) c (+ @a @b)])`
+- After further consideration, it makes sense to bundle all the different bits of state together

+  - When called, a component/entity gets a single object, containing: under `:context`, a map of values passed down to it from potentially much further up the call stack; under `:arguments`, a vector (typically) of values pertaining exclusively to it; under `:scope`, a workspace containing values that will not be persisted beyond this run; and under `:state`, the previous value returned from this entity (which will always be `nil` if it has not yet been called)

+    - It will also receive, alongside this object, a set of paths within that object that have changed since the last time it was called
+      - If it's being called for the first time, that set may well be `#{[]}` - ie. everything has changed
+      - Note that changes to the internal state will already have been applied to it; it's now simply being asked to respond to them if necessary
+    - A key thing to understand is that there's a distinction between what I'm calling, for lack of a better term, "static" and "dynamic" arguments

+      - Static arguments are always fixed, and are sort of compile-time constants.
+They should be built into the entity definition.
+These might include things like the name of the variable being consumed from the context
+      - Dynamic arguments are ones that might update each time the entity is called, and are hence stored in the inputs and have the ability to change.
+A better - more react-like - name for these might be "props".
+These are supplied via direct passing to a `q/child` form

+        - This closes off a big hole in my understanding up until now.
+These are genuinely two different concepts, each useful in its own right.
+It's also important to note that this means that calls to `q/child` are a meaningful delineation between different parts of the object

+          - But this does make sense, as it's often necessary for eg. the scope to be shared among multiple calls, even though it's supposedly "local"

+            - The key insight here is that it's local to the _component_, but not necessarily local to the _entity_
+            - For example, to achieve something like `(defcomponent text [colour (context primary-colour) (state [0 0 0])] ,,,)`, the `context` and `state` forms might conceivably both need to access the same scope

+              - (As a side point, each argument in that form should start with an implicit `(argument index)`)

+                - The full form, when formatted, might look something like:

+                  ```clojure
+                  (q/defcomponent text-field
+                    [text (state "")
+                     colour (context :text-colour)
+                            (state [0 0 0])
+                     selection (state {:start 0 :end 0})
+                     history (state [])]
+                    (q/stack (q/paragraph text)
+                             ,,,))
+                  ```

+- Two values should then be returned
+  - The first is simply the new state value of the entity/component
+  - The second is a set of dependencies which, if any of them change, this entity would like to be informed of
+  - The entity does not need to return a list of values that have changed.
+This is because the caller knows if it needs to check whether any of the resulting values have changed, and has both the old and new values at this point; so it can perform the check itself
+    - Performing that check will also be pretty cheap in clojure